Preceptors must first be registered to access APEx.

 In-person students are required to register for the in-person internship.
 Students in the online program are the only ones that should register for the online internship(marked with a Q).
 If a student is in the in-person program but takes all courses online, they will still register for the in-person internship.
 Additionally, if a student is in the in-person program but completes an internship out of state/country, they will need to still register for the in-person internship.

-- Student Midpoint and Final Reflection of Internship Experience
+- Student Midpoint Reflection of Internship Experience

-- Preceptor’s Midpoint and Final Evaluation of Student Performance
+- Preceptor’s Midpoint Reflection of Student Performance

 - Internship Advisor Midpoint Meeting Confirmation

-- Internship Poster and Poster Presentation
+- Internship Poster and Presentation

 - Submission and verification of Hour Log